-Low quality: Our confidence in the effect estimate is limited: The true effect may be substantially different from the estimate of the effect
+Low quality: Our confidence in the effect estimate is limited: The true effect may be substantially different from the estimate of the effect g.
+Imprecision: Broad estimate of effect; confidence interval includes significant both significant benefit and harm.

 Very low quality: We have very little confidence in the effect estimate: The true effect is likely to be substantially different from the estimate of effect